Antisocial Contract: Simple Version

 The Trap

-Groups that are really tight and really suspicious of outsiders tend to:
+Groups that are tight and suspicious of outsiders tend to:

 The Referee Problem